dojo/docs/dijit/layout.rst

 Writing Layout Widgets
 ======================

-See the `dijit.layout.LayoutWidget <dijit/layout/_LayoutWidget>`_ section for details on how to write a layout widget.
+See the :ref:`dijit.layout.LayoutWidget <dijit/layout/_LayoutWidget>` section for details on how to write a layout widget.